FTChinese/NEXT/README.md

 ### iOS and Android App
 The iOS and Android app need to change into Next style, probably by removing the bottom bar and adding a fixed header bar.
 The home page layout will use data created in the upgraded CMS, rather than from the current API.
 Other than that, iOS and Android will be developed, upgraded and distributed seperately from the Next project.

+We will also enable iOS to receive both remote notification.
+Notification will be used along with customization, retention, awakening and segmentation.

 ### APIs